-Top Tip: If you are limited to a single day of sightseeing, the activities in Day 1 are the best things to see in Pittsburgh in one day!
+Top Tip: If you are limited to a single day of sightseeing, these activities are the best things to see in Pittsburgh in one day!

 #1 Three Rivers Heritage Trail

-Start your Weekend Pittsburgh Itinerary with city exploration along the riverside on the Three Rivers Heritage Trail.
+Start your Weekend Pittsburgh Itinerary with exploration along the water on the Three Rivers Heritage Trail.

-Incorporating 33 miles of paved paths, the trail system lines the riverfront of all three Pittsburgh rivers.
-For Yinzers, utilizing the recreational paths is one of the best things to do outside in Pittsburgh – but for tourists, it is an ideal way to get familiar with the city layout.
-That said, if you brought your running shoes, the Three Rivers Heritage Trail is the best place for a morning jog!
+Incorporating 33 miles of paved paths, the trail system lines the waterfront of all three Pittsburgh rivers.
+For Yinzers, utilizing the recreational paths is one of the best things to do outside in Pittsburgh – but for tourists, it is an ideal way to get an introduction.
+That said, if you brought your running shoes, the Three Rivers Heritage Trail is a great place for a morning jog!

 #2 Three Sisters Bridges

-On the north side of downtown, spanning the Allegheny River, are three identical bridges, which are best known as the Three Sisters.
+On the north side of downtown Pittsburgh, spanning the Allegheny River, are three identical bridges, which are best known as the Three Sisters.
 The suspension bridges were constructed in the 1920s and were engineering feats in their time; now they are Pittsburgh attractions.

 Painted Pittsburgh Yellow (officially ‘Aztec Gold’), the bridges run north/south and are named after prominent Pittsburgh residents.
 The Sixth Street Bridge is called Roberto Clemente, the Seventh Street Bridge is named for Andy Warhol and the Ninth Street Bridge bears the name Rachel Carson.

-Pro Tip: One of the cool things to do in Pittsburgh is to walk all three bridges.
+Pro Tip: One of the cool things to do in Pittsburgh is to zig-zag across all three bridges.
 You can do it now or walk the Three Sisters over the course of your visit.

-#3 Point State Park, Fountain and Confluence of Rivers
+#3 Point State Park, Fountain and Confluence of Three Rivers

 The National Historic Landmark Point State Park was once the site of two forts – Fort Pitt and Fort Duquesne.
 The forts played a pivotal role in the relations between Native Americans, French colonists and British colonists.